top of page

 Wildlife Density & Variety

-• Botswana: Mega-herds of elephant and buffalo, plus Delta-loving red lechwe and sitatunga.
+• Botswana: Mega-herds of elephant, buffalo, and Delta-loving red lechwe and sitatunga.
 Predators thrive but thick vegetation can hide cats mid-flood.

-• Zambia: Iconic Big Five plus rare wild dog packs and that leopard jackpot.
-Night drives legal here add an owl-eyed perspective.
+• Zambia: The Iconic Big Five, rare wild dog packs, and that leopard jackpot.
+Night drives are legal here, adding an owl-eyed perspective.

 Activities